Montrez/getting-familiar-with-docker/README.md

 @RequestMapping("/rest/docker/hello") creates the mapping for the url.
 @GetMapping simply takes that mapping and prints out the contents of this method on that url path.

+### Step 1.1: Installing Docker
+If Docker is not installed on your computer you can follow this link: https://docs.docker.com/get-docker/

+This link will take you to a page that will allow you to install the latest updates for Windows, Mac, Linux.

+After installing Docker you will need to setup your Dockerhub account so that we can save our images: https://hub.docker.com/signup

+### Step 1.2:
 Next we will do a maven install using eclipse:
 - Right click the project and then click on 'Run As'
 - Click on Run Configurations and then select Maven Build